rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 _Over the mountains in Slovakia_

 [SeniorSKY]
-is a flight simulator using Vulkan API, developed by [@pmathia0].
+is a flight simulator which uses Vulkan API, developed by [@pmathia0].

 As an aerospace engineering student with many virtual flying hours in commercial simulators under his belt, Peter has always been interested how things work under